cgoldberg/pageloadtimer/README.rst

 **About**:

-**navtimer** is a python utility for timing automated browser pageloads.
-It uses Selenium WebDriver to drive a browser, and the Navigation Timing API to gather metrics on different phases of loading a page in the browser.
+**navtimer** is a Python utility for timing automated browser pageloads.
+It uses Selenium WebDriver to drive a browser, and gathers metrics from the Navigation Timing API's PerformanceTiming Interface.
+This allows you to measure performance for different phases of loading a web page in a Browser.

 ----